hoqradwan/duas-categorization/README.md

-# Dua Categorization Application
+# Dua Categorization

-A full-stack web application for browsing and viewing categorized Duas (supplications).
+A full-stack web application for browsing and viewing Duas for different purposes.

 ---